IndigoUnited/spoonjs-www/doc/ApiReference/state_registry.md

 If no route is passed, the current address value is used.
 If a state is found for the route and is different from the current one, a transition will occur and the change event will be emitted.
+If not state is found, a unknown event will be fired instead.

 This function is handy to kick-off the state registry.